astronomer/airflow-guides/guides/intro-to-kubernetes.md

 The most popular options for container orchestration tools right now are Kubernetes, Docker Swarm, and Apache Mesos.
 As a whole, Kubernetes  has the most community support and is the most popular by a significant margin.
 Regardless, we'll compare the three here, as the best option for container orchestration is largely contingent on your use case.

-**Kubernetes** is a powerful and highly extensible orchestrator. though it comes with its own vocabulary and complexities, it has the most community support (with growing corporate support from Google, Amazon, Microsoft, and others).
+**Kubernetes** is a powerful and highly extensible orchestrator.
+Though it comes with its own vocabulary and complexities, it has the most community support (with growing corporate support from Google, Amazon, Microsoft, and others).

 **Docker Swarm** is very simple to set up, but is not as robust as Kubernetes.
 It's a good option if simplicity is desired and your services are limited to those provided by Docker Compose.

 **Apache Mesos** is more suited for large data centers where multiple complex applications will need to be setup and configured.
-It's a good option if you're going to need to manage multiple Kubernetes clusters ]within a larger data center.
+It's a good option if you're going to need to manage multiple Kubernetes clusters within a larger data center.
 Mesos existed prior to the widespread interest in containerization, and is therefore less geared towards running containers.

 The best option should depend on your use case, but Kubernetes has the strongest community support, upward-trending development, and flexibility.